mmcmanus1/mmcmanus1.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Engineer on Bridgewater Associates' AI & ML Team (AIA Labs)—the internal research group that couples proprietary tabular-data models, reasoning engines, and large-language-model (LLM) systems to generate macro-investing alpha.
+I'm an ML Engineer on Bridgewater Associates' AI & ML Team (AIA Labs)—the internal research group that couples proprietary tabular-data models, reasoning engines, and large-language-model (LLM) systems to generate macro-investing alpha.

 ---